The world's most destructive forest fires

 Daxing'anling Fire, China, 1987

-The Daxing'anling Fire, which blazed through forests in northeastern China's Greater Khingan Range, pictured, is the other candidate in the Guinness World Records list for the planet's largest forest fire (alongside Canada's 1950 Chinchaga Fire).
-It ravaged the area from 6 May to 2 June 1987 – more than 200 people were killed and the fire scourged more than 2.5 million acres.
+The Daxing'anling Fire, which blazed through the forests of northeastern China's Greater Khingan Range, pictured, is the other candidate in the Guinness World Records list for the world's largest forest fire (alongside the Chinchaga Fire).
+It ravaged the area from 6 May to 2 June 1987, and more than 200 people were killed as the fire scourged more than 2.5 million acres.
 It's uncertain whether the fire was started naturally or by human error.

 NASA/Wikimedia Commons/CC0